hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 ### Data formats

-In additiona to basic data types string, int64, uint64 and bool, the following 5 data formats will be used in the APIs.
+In addition to basic data types string, int64, uint64 and bool, the following 5 data formats will be used in the APIs.

 Also, when data type is mentioned as [Duration string], it implies duration in